Yrrrrrf/computer_engineering/languages/rust/rust.md

 cargo run  # builds and runs the project cargo run --bin file_name  # runs the file without building the project

-cargo check  # checks the project for errors cargo build --release  # builds the project in release mode

 cargo test  # runs the tests
-cargo test -- --test-threads=1  # runs the tests in a single thread
+cargo test -- --test-threads=1  # runs the tests with one thread cargo test -- --show-output  # runs the tests and shows the output cargo check  # checks the project for errors

+cargo build --release  # builds the project in release mode

 cargo install package_name  # installs the package cargo uninstall package_name  # uninstalls the package